 In 2014, the 6th stage of the Tour de l’Avenir finished in La Rosière.
-Miguel Ángel López laid the foundation for his win that edition by climbing to victory in the ski resort.
-The next year the Tour de l’Avenir one again visited La Rosière.
-It was a dramatic day for Gregor Mühlberger though, as the Austrian was leading the race when he took a wrong turn in the last kilometre.
+Miguel Ángel López laid the foundation for his overall win by climbing to victory in the ski resort.
+The next year the Tour de l’Avenir once again visited La Rosière.
+It was a dramatic day for Gregor Mühlberger, as the Austrian was leading the race when he took a wrong turn in the last kilometre.
 Guillaume Martin said thank you, and climbed to victory.

 Basically, the 11th stage boils down to three huge climbs.
-The first one is the Montée de Bisanne, which is 12.4 kilometres and averaging 8.2%.
+The first one is the Montée de Bisanne, which is a 12.4 kilometres toil at 8.2%.
 The summit is crested at kilometre 26.
-The route to the foot of the climb is mostly false flat.

 Next up is the Col du Pré.
 The climb up the pass is 12.6 kilometres and averaging 7.7%, so it is similar to the Montée de Bisanne.
 Yet this time there is an encore in the shape of the Cormet de Roselend.
 After cresting the Pré a short descent and 4 rolling kilometres run to the foot of the climb, which is 5.7 kilometres and averaging 6.5%.
 At an elevation of 1,986 metres, the Cormet de Roselend is as high as today’s stage gets.

 The riders move over the top before a a drop of almost 20 kilometres leads to the departure place of tomorrow’s stage, Bourg-Saint-Maurice.
 Job done then?
 On the contrary.
 The long and gruelling climb to La Rosière is still waiting.
 The last ascent amounts to 17.6 kilometres, while the average gradient is 5.8%.
 The middle section is the most arduous part.
-Starting at kilometre 7 the road rises at 8.2% for 6 kilometres from kilometre 7 onwards.
-The slope flattens out to 4.6% in the last 4,3 kilometres.
+Starting at kilometre 7 the road rises at 8.2% for 6 kilometres before the slope flattens out to 4.6% in the last 4.3 kilometres.

 Tour de France 2018 stage 11: Route maps, height profiles, and more